kaneeza-batool/taj-restaurant-website/README.md

 # taj-restaurant-website
-A simple restaurant website built with HTML showcasing menu, booking form, and about page.
+Restaurant website with menu, booking form, and multi-section layout built with HTML only